Controlling tall, thick stands of weeds in wheat stubble

 Producers should be aware that burndown herbicides will not affect the viability of mature seeds in broadleaf weeds.

-Using a sulfonylurea herbicide such as Finesse or Rave could improve control of certain broadleaf weeds and provide some residual control if planting wheat this fall, but will limit recropping options to sorghum or ALS-tolerant soybeans next spring.
-Many pigweed and kochia populations are ALS-resistant and may not be controlled by the ALS herbicides.
+Using a sulfonylurea herbicide such as Finesse or Rave could improve control of certain broadleaf weeds and provide some residual control if planting wheat this fall, but will limit recropping options to row crops next spring.
+Many pigweed and kochia poplulations are ALS resistant and may not be controlled by the ALS herbicides.

 Dallas Peterson, Weed Management Specialist